-The Swedish mezzo-soprano, Elisabeth Jansson, born 1976, studied at the Richard Strauss Konservatorium in Munich, the Royal Academy of Music in London and the Royal Opera Academy, Copenhagen.
+The Swedish mezzo-soprano Elisabeth Jansson studied at the Richard Strauss Konservatorium in Munich, the Royal Academy of Music in London and the Royal Opera Academy, Copenhagen.

-She has received numerous awards such as Elena Gerhardt Lieder Prize, Isabel Jay Operatic Prize, Joel Berglund Scholarship, and Michael Head prize for singing.
+She has received numerous awards such as the Elena Gerhardt Lieder Prize, the Isabel Jay Operatic Prize, the Joel Berglund Scholarship, and the Michael Head Prize for singing.

 In 2016 she was knighted by the Danish Queen for her contribution to Danish cultural life.

 In the Spring of 2017 she was made an Associate of the Royal Academy of Music for her achievements on the international opera stage.